GeoDorn/dApps_Coursework/README.md

 # DEPENDENCIES AND SETUP
 ## Node

-Node.js and NPM are used to run the web application.
-Additional packages and services are required to run Globotour.
+Node.js and NPM are used to run this web application, with additional required services and packages.

-The list of node packages are stored in package.json Using "npm install" will install all required compatible versions.
+1. Clone this Repo
+2. With Node and NPM installed, run:
+'''
+npm install
+'''

 ## API